Union Literary Institute

 Categories. • Abolition & Underground RR • African Americans • Education •

 Credits.
-This page was last revised on July 4, 2018.
+This page was last revised on September 15, 2019.
 This page originally submitted on July 3, 2018, by Rev. Ronald Irick of West Liberty, Ohio.
-This page has been viewed 49 times since then and 2 times this year.
+This page has been viewed 114 times since then and 67 times this year.
+Last updated on September 14, 2019, by Daniel Eisenberg of Boca Raton, Florida.
 Photos: 1, 2, 3, 4, 5, 6. submitted on July 3, 2018, by Rev. Ronald Irick of West Liberty, Ohio. • Andrew Ruppenstein was the editor who published this page.